fResult/Just-Systems-Design/exercises/11_design-slack/README.md

 We'll want a load balancer in between the clients and these API servers, which will also use the "smart" sharding strategy to match clients with the appropriate API servers, which will be listening to the appropriate Kafka topics.

-When clients receive Pub/Sub messages, they'll handle them accordingly (mark a channel as unread, for example), and if the clients refresh their browser or their mobile app, they'll go through the entire "on app load" system that we described earlier.

 Since each Pub/Sub message comes with a timestamp, and since reading a channel and sending Slack messages involve writing to our persistent storage, the Pub/Sub messages will effectively be idempotent operations.

 ### 7. System Diagram